bromscandium/telegram-bot/README.md

 ## Overview

 This project is a Telegram bot written in Python.
 It is designed to handle various user interactions, process commands, and provide an administrative panel for managing features.
 The bot is modular, making it easy to extend and maintain.
+The bot is maken for local usage, then if you want to use servers for keeping and processing data, you should customize it.

 ## Features